jagenjo/litescene.js/guides/README.md

 The engine is also meant to help the editor to understand what is going on in every component, this way users can create new components with personalized interfaces that helps them to setup their scenes, without the need to code them.

+## Limitations ##

+LiteScene is not meant to be used as a powerful 3D engine, it has its limitations regarding to number of objects in the scene or complexity of the interactions.
+If should be used in simple scenes with tens of objects at most.

 ## LS Namespace ##

 The LS namespace is the global namespace where all the classes are contained, some generic methods are also here that could be helpful to control the global system.